tushki1405/Maze/README.md

 # Maze
-Maze creation and solving using Recursive Backtracking
+The solution first creates a maze and then solves it using recursive backtracking method.